voxpupuli/modulesync/README.md

   `pr_labels` attribute. **NOTE:** `pr_labels` should be a list.
 When using the `--pr-labels` CLI option, you should use a comma separated list.

+You can optionally set the `GITHUB_BASE_URL` environment variable to use GitHub Enterprise.
+This is passed to Octokit's [`api_endpoint`](https://github.com/octokit/octokit.rb#interacting-with-the-githubcom-apis-in-github-enterprise) configuration option.

 ### Using Forks and Non-master branches

 The default functionality is to run ModuleSync on the puppetlabs modules, but